uoftweb/constitution/README.md

 ## Official Title

-The official name of this recognized campus group is "Uoft Web Development Club".
+The official name of this recognized campus group is "UofT Web Development Club".
 The acronym or abbreviation of this group is UofTWDC

 ## Purpose and Objective